taarifa/TaarifaWaterpoints/README.rst

   cd TaarifaWaterpoints

 You can then continue with the usage section below.
 The ports are automatically forwarded so you can access the API and frontend from your host browser.
+Note that both the `TaarifaAPI` and the `TaarifaWaterpoints` folders in the VM are mounted from the host i.e. changes made on the host are immediately reflected in the VM and vice versa.
+This allows you to work on the code either on the host or in the VM according to your preference.

 Usage